Licensing & Registration

 Licensed Assistant Behavior Analyst

-A Licensed Assistant Behavior Analyst (LaBA) is an undergraduate-level license in behavior analysis.
-Professionals certified at the LaBA level provide behavior-analytic services under the supervision of a Licensed Behavior Analyst (LBA).
-Professionals licensed at the LaBA level may not provide behavior-analytic services without the supervision of LBA.
+A Licensed Assistant Behavior Analyst (LaBA) is an undergraduate-level license.
+Professionals certified at the LaBA level provide behavior-analytic services under the supervision of a LBA.
+Professionals licensed at the LaBA level may not provide behavior-analytic services without supervision.
 LaBAs may supervise the work of Registered Behavior Technicians (RBTs).

 Registered Behavior Technician